Manan-YMCA/DeliverProblem-/README.md

  When Online provide a leaderBoard of contest by fetching data from localStorage.

- Auto-update app when something changes instead of manually downloading app all over again.
+ ~~Auto-update app when something changes instead of manually downloading app all over again~~

- Use MongoDB for automatically fetching the problems when new problems/contest is added
+ ~~Use MongoDB for automatically fetching the problems when new problems/contest is added~~